-I don’t know about you, but three words that always strike a note of sadness in me are, “I hate to read.”
+I don’t know about you, but four words that always strike a note of sadness in me are, “I hate to read.”
 For myself, I just can’t grasp it.
 Granted, everyone has their own likes and dislikes.

 But to actually “hate” reading?